veldrane/ovn-kubernetes-hints/README.md

 https://docs.okd.io/latest/networking/configuring-ipfailover.html

-### Content
+### Repository ontent

 - ./yaml - object with working ovn object configuration
 - ./images - dockerfiles and some set of customized stuff
 - ./k8s - rendered kubernetes objects from working cluster
+- ./dbs - exports from databases

-### Configuration
+### Test cluster configuration

-Cluster is installed by clean kubeadm command via ansible roles and scripts (look at my lab direcotry).
-Firewall is disabled and it needs to be more research here to find how to incorporate some ipfilter rules (nftable/iptables) into cni and nodes.
+Cluster is installed by clean kubeadm command via ansible roles and scripts (look at my lab project and folder 05_k8s).
+Firewall is disabled and it needs to have more research here to find how to incorporate some ipfilter rules (nftable/iptables) into cni and nodes.
 Network policy is done by openflow rules.

-- cluster is deplyed on the local domain lab.syscallx86.com.
+- cluster is deployed on the local domain lab.syscallx86.com.
 External dns is provided by freeipa server and all nodes are joined into ipa domain.
 - genarally test cluster has one master and 6 nodes
 - nodes has only one br-ex interface in 10.1.16.x/24 subnet.
 Recomendation is two iface in original doc (see github ovn-kubernetes)
 - master 10.1.16.11 other nodes 10.1.16.2[1-5], nodes 10.1.16.5[12] has been labeled like gateway and keepalived with external ips has been placed here